mastermwf/mastermwf.github.io/README.md

 The code my be used freely under the GPL2 license.

-The images are my intellectual property and protected under copyright.
+The images are my intellectual property and are protected by copyright.

 Any use of images displayed, downloaded, copied or reproduced require licensing.